snail-language/snail-language.github.io/_docs/02-basics.md

 ### Variable Assignment
 Once a variable has been declared (either as a member variable or locally), its value may be updated using an assignment expression.
 The right hand side of the expression is evaluated and replaces the original value for the variable.
+It is an error to assign to a variable that has not previously been declared.
 Because snail is dynamically typed, the variable will have the type of the most recent assignment.

 ```js
 {